We are more than a boutique retailing beautiful product.

 Our big focus is people but we are also seeking to take care of our earth.
 Product made of organic material means local farmers and environment are not exposed to pesticides.

-Products using recycled and remnant saris and leather, recycled metals, non toxic dyes and local raw materials helps reduce the environmental impact of production.
+Products using recycled and remnant saris and leather, recycled metals, non toxic dyes and local raw materials help reduce the environmental impact of production.

 4. Designs by local artisan or crafted by hand

-Our producers who are creating products by integrating the skills of craftsmen in the region have tapped into a local resource and local raw materials that enables them empower the community more.
+Our producers who are creating products by integrating the skills of craftsmen in the region have tapped into a local resource and local raw materials which enable them to empower the community more.
 This often means our products are made by hand, some from the very outset, others later in the design process.
-Hours of careful design and labour goes into the making of the pieces and we value the producer's workmanship and skills.
+Hours of careful design and labour go into the making of the pieces and we value the producer's workmanship and skills.

 Our Criteria at a Glance

-As all these values do not apply to every one of our producers on each product and producers pages the red icons to help you recognise what they represent as you shop.
+As all these values do not apply to every one of our producers, on each product and producer’s pages the red icons are present to help you recognise what they represent as you shop.